taolson/Admiran/doc/Language.md

 ### Case Expressions

-Case expressions in Miranda2 are the mechanism for interfacing with builtin functions that operate on unboxed words and are evaluated strictly.
-They can also be used to evaluate an expression and perform a conditional switch on the resulting constructor.
-A case expression has the general form
+Case expressions in Miranda2 are the mechanism for interfacing with builtin functions that operate on unboxed words, and are evaluated strictly.
+They can also be used to evaluate an expression strictly and perform a conditional switch on the resulting constructor.
+A case expression has the general form:

     case expS of
         pat1 -> exp1